composer/composer/doc/04-schema.md

 - **composer-plugin:** A package of type `composer-plugin` may provide an installer for other packages that have a custom type.
 Read more in the [dedicated article](articles/custom-installers.md).
+- **php-ext** and **php-ext-zend**: These names are reserved for PHP extension packages which are written in C. Do not use these types for packages written in PHP.

 Only use a custom type if you need custom logic during installation.
 It is recommended to omit this field and have it default to `library`.